 Welcome to the oil-soiled field where men toil daily for bread.
-It’s a Tuesday and I am greeted by half dusty and tarred entrance along with three boards with hand written signs hanging unevenly; “Live-chickens for sale”, “Musa the panel beater” and “scrap metal buyer”.
+It’s a Tuesday and I am greeted by a half dusty and tarred entrance along with three boards with handwritten signs hanging unevenly; “Live-chickens for sale”, “Musa the panel beater” and “scrap metal buyer”.
 The space is littered with rocks, noise, stench, scraps and spills — varying trash mark this area; a void expanse in the heart of Kempton park’s aerotropolis.

-First things you notice in the yard are vehicles and stacks of scraps.
+The first things you notice in the yard are vehicles and stacks of scraps.
 The vehicles are orderly arranged in order of collection possibilities.
 With the exception of cars currently undergoing repairs, most of the lined vehicles are awaiting spare parts or outstanding balance.
 Sometimes, some owners are at large and vehicles are abandoned and in some cases, the mechanic is awaiting inspiration for repairs!

 As the day gently ages, the sound of life lightens the atmosphere.
 Nearby trees whisper ocean current-like sounds as the early morning cold breeze beat against my body frame.
 The cries of engines are heard as they arrive and leave the stop sign.
 Sun rays gently ease out the cold breeze effect.
-Gentle but repeated chirps from the numerous small birds serve as natures background music in this busy environ.
+Gentle but repeated chirps from the numerous small birds serve as natures background music in this busy environment.
 Skinny cats and fat rats race endlessly in full view.
 Life is indeed a hustle in the midst of chaos.
 This is the work chop!